Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 to make it easy to convert between common image formats and farbfeld.

+### What about NetPBM?

+NetPBM is considered to be the most simple format around, however, there's much room for improvement.
+Functionality like alpha channels and 16-Bit color depth can only be achieved via extensions.
+Due to it being a textual format it also lacks the desired compression characteristics.
+The question you have to ask yourself is: Can I read in a format without consulting the manpages?
+If your answer is yes, then the format is simple enough.

 ### How does it work?

 In Farbfeld, pattern resolution is not done while